-These interim cleaning options use 99 percent less water than extraction, and carpet can often be used a short time after cleaning, according to Stephen Lewis, technical director for Millicare.
+Operations or facilities that want to keep carpets spot-free and clean between hot water extraction treatments have several low moisture (VLM) carpet cleaning options available.
+These interim cleaning options use 99 percent less water than extraction, so people can walk on the carpet a short time after cleaning, according to Stephen Lewis, technical director for Millicare.

-A few equipment options are available for applying encapsulation chemistry to a carpet, including:
+Equipment options available for applying encapsulation chemistry to a carpet include:

 Regardless of equipment used, Warrington says there are a number of benefits to interim encapsulation cleaning.

-Fast production times: This method can clean up to 10,000-square-feet of carpet per hour, depending on the equipment.
+Quick production times: Encapsulation can clean up to 10,000-square-feet of carpet per hour, depending on the equipment.

-Better appearance: After cleaning, there will be little to no wicking, and carpet often looks better than it would after hot water extraction.
+Better appearance: After cleaning, there will be little to no wicking, and carpeting often looks better than it would after hot water extraction.

-Low cost equipment: An operation may already have suitable equipment, or it can be purchased for approximately $3,000.
+Low-cost equipment: An operation may already have suitable equipment, or can purchase it for under $5,000.

-Short downtimes: Downtime is normally less than hour.
+Short downtimes: Downtime is normally less than one hour.

 Kevin Pearson, president of Pearson Carpet Care, LLC, agrees that VLM methods can be depended on to clean carpet quickly.
 Since VLM carpet-cleaning options have quick drying times and quiet equipment, they can be completed during regular workday hours, eliminating employee overtime pay.
 They're also an ideal option for facilities open around the clock, like airports, hospitals, and casinos.